peeveen/beatprompter/docs/README.md

 ## Editing Files

 If the currently-selected storage system supports editing files, you will see one or more “edit” options on the long-press menu.
 Selecting these will launch a cloud-specific text editor, allowing you to make changes.
-Note that, by doing this, you are editing the remote cloud version of the file, and will still have to refresh/sync your file to see any changes in BeatPrompter.
+Note that, by doing this, you are editing the **remote cloud version of the file**, and will still have to refresh/sync your file to see any changes in BeatPrompter.

-> Making lengthy edits on a mobile device is not really recommended!
+> ⚠️ Making lengthy edits on a mobile device is not really recommended!
 This function is really just included for making small corrections to existing files.

 ## Settings